 (5) Judgments of default as provided for in Rule 55(a) and 55(b) (1), Federal Rules of Civil Procedure.

-(6) Orders canceling liability on bonds.
+(6) Orders canceling liability on bonds other than orders disbursing funds from the clerk's registry account.

 (7) Orders changing the time of opening and adjourning court in absence of the judge.